 FRETURE is a leading Automatic flow control valve manufacturer based in Mumbai, India, adhering to international manufacturing standards such as ISO and ANSI.
 Our expertise lies in producing high-quality control valves that ensure precise regulation of fluid and gas flow across various industries.

-Control valves are integral components in fluid control systems, serving to modulate the flow rate, pressure, and temperature of liquids or gases within pipelines.
+These valves are integral components in fluid control systems, serving to modulate the flow rate, pressure, and temperature of liquids or gases within pipelines.
 These valves operate by either restricting or allowing the passage of fluid through the valve body, thereby controlling the flow as per the desired parameters.

-Types of Control Valves and Operation
+Types and Operation

 There are several types of control valves designed to suit specific applications and operational requirements.
 Globe valves offer excellent throttling capabilities and are commonly used for precise flow control.
 Angular type valves are ideal for high- pressure applications due to their robust design.
 "Y" valves, on the other hand, are suitable for applications requiring high flow capacity and low pressure drop.
 Bellow seal valves provide enhanced sealing integrity, making them suitable for applications involving hazardous or corrosive fluids.
 2-way globe control valve and 3-way globe control valves offer versatility, allowing for either diverting or mixing flow.
 Diaphragm valves are particularly effective in applications requiring cleanliness and sterility.